A necessary condition for liftings of positive characteristic varieties with finite fundamental groups

 \begin{proof} This is reduced to the simply-connected case by passing to the universal covers of $Y_i$'s.
 By \cite{Hu-Zhang-formal-manifold}*{Theorem 1.5}, the simply-connected case follows from the conclusion of Lemma \ref{Lem: Univerisal Cover Cohomology}. \end{proof}

 \begin{corollary} Let $X$ be a connected, pointed, locally Noetherian scheme.
-Assume that $\varprojlim (\pi^{\et}_1(X))^{\wedge}_l$ is a finite group and that for any locally constant sheaf $A$ of abelian finite $l$-groups $H^{q}_{\et}(X;A)$ is finite for any $q$, then $\varprojlim \pi_q(X^{\wedge}_{\et,l})$ is a finitely generated $\widehat{\ZZ}_l$-module for any $q$. \end{corollary} \begin{proof} \cite{artin-mazur-etale-homotopy}*{Corollary 10.7, 10.8} identifies the \'etale fundamental group (\'etale cohomology of locally constant sheaves resp.) with the fundamental group (twisted coefficient cohomology resp.) of the \'etale homotopy type.
+Let $(\pi^{\et}_1(X))^{\wedge}_l$ be the pro-group defined by the $l$-profinite completion.
+Assume that $\varprojlim (\pi^{\et}_1(X))^{\wedge}_l$ is a finite group and that for any locally constant sheaf $A$ of abelian finite $l$-groups $H^{q}_{\et}(X;A)$ is finite for any $q$, then $\varprojlim \pi_q(X^{\wedge}_{\et,l})$ is a finitely generated $\widehat{\ZZ}_l$-module for any $q\geq 2$. \end{corollary} \begin{proof} \cite{artin-mazur-etale-homotopy}*{Corollary 10.7, 10.8} identifies the \'etale fundamental group (\'etale cohomology of locally constant sheaves resp.) with the fundamental group (twisted coefficient cohomology resp.) of the \'etale homotopy type.
 We then conclude this corollary using Corollary \ref{cor: pi q fin gen}. \end{proof}

 \begin{corollary} Let $X$ be a variety over a separably closed field $k$ of characteristic $p\geq 0$.
 Let $l$ be a prime number.
 Assume that $(\pi_1^{\et}X)^{\wedge}_l$ is a finite group.
-Assume either of the following is true: \begin{enumerate} \item[(a)] $p\neq l$; \item[(b)] $X$ is proper over $k$. \end{enumerate} Then $\varprojlim\pi_q(X^{\wedge}_{\et,l})$ is a finitely generated $\widehat{\ZZ}_l$-module for any $q$. \end{corollary} \begin{proof} To apply Corollary \ref{cor: finite gen piq}, we need to show that $H^q_{\et}(X;A)$ is finite.
+Assume either of the following is true: \begin{enumerate} \item[(a)] $p\neq l$; \item[(b)] $X$ is proper over $k$. \end{enumerate} Then $\varprojlim\pi_q(X^{\wedge}_{\et,l})$ is a finitely generated $\widehat{\ZZ}_l$-module for any $q\geq 2$. \end{corollary} \begin{proof} To apply Corollary \ref{cor: finite gen piq}, we need to show that $H^q_{\et}(X;A)$ is finite.
 For (a) this follows from \cite[Th. finitude, Cor.
 1.10]{deligne1977sga4.5}.
 For (b), this follows from \cite[VI, Cor.
 2.8]{Milne-Etale-cohomology}. \end{proof}